-It's Really Easy To Buy Counterfeit Products On Amazon Without Realizing It
+Here's One Way To Tell If An Amazon Product Is Counterfeit

 Customers can contact customer support for a full refund of their order, if a product doesn’t arrive or isn’t as advertised, the spokesperson said.

 Elevation Lab’s Anchor headphone mount is a very popular product on Amazon.
-Hopkins told BuzzFeed News his company spent “tens of thousands” of dollars on advertising on Amazon, and the mount currently sits at number five in the headphone accessories category for best sellers, so it’s not surprising that other manufacturers would attempt to copy Anchor’s relatively simple design through reverse engineering.
+Hopkins told BuzzFeed News his company spent “tens of thousands” of dollars on advertising on Amazon, and the mount currently sits at number five in the headphone accessories category for best-sellers, so it’s not surprising that other manufacturers would attempt to copy Anchor’s relatively simple design through reverse engineering.
 But Hopkins says what happened to his product is another thing entirely: “That’s one thing, to have a lot of copycats.
 It’s another thing getting a counterfeit taking over our listing.
 We don’t get any sales anymore, and it’s a big product for us.
 It’s a high-volume product.”

 Elevation Labs pays Amazon to list the Anchor first in search queries, where it appears as a sponsored result.
 By hijacking the Anchor’s listing, counterfeiters are piggybacking on that investment.